 This reactive approach delays application releases, can cause outages and lost productivity, increases the risk of security breaches and puts the brakes on business agility.
 But it doesn’t have to be this way.
 Nor is it necessary for businesses to accept greater security risk to satisfy the demand for speed.

 The solution is to manage application connectivity and network security policies through a structured lifecycle methodology, which ensures that the right security policy management activities are performed in the right order, through an automated, repeatable process.
 This dramatically speeds up application connectivity provisioning and improves business agility, without sacrificing security and compliance.

-The first stage involves creating an accurate, real-time map of application connectivity and the network topology across the entire organization, including on-premise, cloud and software-defined environments.
-Without this information IT staff are essentially working blind, and will inevitably make mistakes and encounter problems down the line.
+The first stage involves creating an accurate, real-time map of application connectivity and the network topology across the entire organization, including on-premise, cloud, and software-defined environments.
+Without this information, IT staff are essentially working blind, and will inevitably make mistakes and encounter problems down the line.

-Security policy management solutions can automate the application connectivity discovery, mapping, and documentation processes across the thousands of devices on networks – a task which is enormously time-consuming and labor-intensive if done manually.
+Security policy management solutions can automate the application connectivity discovery, mapping, and documentation processes across the thousands of devices on networks – a task that is enormously time-consuming and labor-intensive if done manually.
 In addition, the mapping process can help business and technical groups develop a shared understanding of application connectivity requirements.

 Once there is a clear picture of application connectivity and the network infrastructure, you can start to plan changes more effectively – ensure that proposed changes will provide the required connectivity, while minimizing the risks of introducing vulnerabilities, causing application outages, or compliance violations.